-: The Medicare Part D late enrollment premium penalty (LEP) is a financial penalty levied on Medicare beneficiaries if they did not enroll into a Medicare Part D prescription drug plan during their initial enrollment period (IEP)
+The Medicare Part D late enrollment premium penalty (LEP) is an additional cost you will pay every month because you did not enroll into a Medicare Part D prescription drug plan when you were initially eligible

 calculate your Part D Late Enrollment Penalty by totaling the number of

 months you have been without "creditable" prescription drug coverage and

 multiplying the total months by 1% of the national base average

 Medicare Part D premium (this changes each year).

 For example, if you were without drug coverage for 10 months, in 2022 you would pay 10 months * 1% * $33.37 = around $3.33 per month that is paid in addition to your Medicare Part D premium.

 The good news is that you do not need to calculate your Medicare Part D late enrollment premium penalty each year.
 Your penalty is calculated for you by Medicare each year and then reported to your Medicare Part D plan or Medicare Advantage plan.
 Your

 Medicare Part D plan will then send you a letter regarding the amount of

 Please note, your Medicare Part D LEP is permanent.